-No, the camera takes pictures of the vehicle while cross-referencing the license plate through the Stolen Vehicle System and Flock Safety Hot List.
+No, the camera takes pictures of the vehicle while cross-referencing the license plate through the law enforcement databases.
 A second search in the California Department of Motor Vehicles database may only be conducted to identify the registered owner of a vehicle if a deputy has reasonable suspicion and cause to conduct a search.

-How will data be flagged for retention past the 30 days?
+How will data be flagged for retention past 30 days?

 Within the Flock portal, all data will be automatically deleted when it hits that 30-day mark on a rolling pattern.
 If there is any data tied to a case or an active investigation, it would manually be taken out of the system by an investigating deputy.
 Data and images manually downloaded are treated as evidence and subject to laws, policies, and procedures that govern their use.

 What is required for a deputy to conduct a data search in the Flock Safety portal?

 Any time a deputy conducts a search in the Flock Safety portal they are required to log in using their unique credentials then enter an associated case number and give a reason for the search.
-Each individual deputy will have their own login, so we will be able to audit each deputy’s activities as they go through the portal.
+Additionally, since each individual deputy has their own login, their use of the system can be audited.

 Is an alert alone sufficient for an officer to stop the vehicle?

 No, per policy, the deputy must verify the vehicle plate in the alert is the correct vehicle plate and they must also verify the vehicle is still wanted through dispatch or by utilizing their Mobile Dispatch Terminal (MDT).
 Only after verification should a deputy initiate an enforcement stop.